High Surf Advisory issued for Rota, Saipan, Tinian by NWS - NewsBreak

 weather.gov

-Effective: 2022-09-18 18:10:00 MDT Expires: 2022-09-18 19:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Butte, Blackfoot Region A strong thunderstorm will impact portions of northeastern Granite and west central Powell Counties through 700 PM MDT At 610 PM MDT, Doppler radar was tracking a strong thunderstorm near Drummond, moving north at 35 mph.
+Effective: 2022-09-19 09:13:00 CDT Expires: 2022-09-19 10:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Barnes; Ransom A strong thunderstorm will impact portions of northwestern Ransom and southern Barnes Counties through 1000 AM CDT At 912 AM CDT, Doppler radar was tracking a strong thunderstorm over Adrian, or 35 miles southwest of Valley City, moving east at 45 mph.
 HAZARD...Winds in excess of 40 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Drummond, Ovando and Helmville.
-This includes the following highways Interstate 90 between mile markers 146 and 154.
-Highway 200 E between mile markers 38 and 57.
+This strong thunderstorm will be near Litchville around 940 AM CDT.
+Hastings around 945 AM CDT.
+Little Yellowstone, Kathryn and Fort Ransom State Park around 955 AM CDT.
+Nome around 1000 AM CDT.
 MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPH

 Comments / 0